opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/multiencode-woh.md

 The source recording are selected by source-flavors AND source-tags.
 Each source media selector (eg presenter or presentation) can have an independent set of encoding profile ids (one for each target recording) and target tags.
-Encoding of each source medium runs as one ffmpeg command.
+Encoding of each source medium runs as one FFmpeg command.
 This operation will generate one multiencode operation per source medium, all of them running concurrently on the same or on different workers.
 In addition, the target media can be optionally tagged with the encoding profile ids.